-Can I Eat All My Calories for the Day in One Meal and Still Lose Weight, Even If I’m In a Calorie Deficit?
+Can I Eat All My Calories for the Day in One Meal and Still Lose Weight?

 You hear it everywhere now: if you want to lose weight, it helps to eat smaller meals more frequently.
 In other words, spread out the calories (energy) you take in over the course of day instead of eating all those calories in one sitting.
 This helps to keep your blood sugar level and curb cravings, amongst others.